What Are the Key Steps to Prepare Your Home for Sale During Forbearance?

 What options do I have if I’m facing foreclosure in Washington State?

-Should you be in danger of foreclosure, you should give refinancing, loan modification, or a short sale some thought.
-Each has advantages and drawbacks, hence consulting a financial counselor or real estate professional will enable you to decide which direction is ideal.
+Should you be in danger of foreclosure, give refinancing, loan modification, or a short sale some thought.
+Each has advantages and drawbacks; hence, consulting a financial counselor or real estate professional will enable you to decide which direction is ideal.
 These experts can also explain the foreclosure process and how it might affect your credit.

-Are there any schemes in Washington that the government can help homeowners who are having a hard time?
+Are there any schemes in Washington that the government can help homeowners having a hard time?

 Yes, Washington offers several government assistance programs for distressed homeowners.
 These include mortgage payment deferrals, refinancing options, and housing counseling services.
 Contact your local housing authority or a qualified realtor for more details.